 If you are wondering if a lung cancer diagnosis could result from asbestos exposure, the answer would be "yes."
 Asbestos-caused lung cancer has been shown to develop in the absence of other cancer causing agents.

-Those that have been exposed to asbestos as well as smoke tobacco amplify their risk for developing the disease.
+Those that have been exposed to asbestos and also smoke tobacco amplify their risk for developing the disease.
 There is a dose-dependent relationship that exists between the two substances, and a little bit goes a long way.
 If you are a smoker who has been exposed to asbestos, it would be wise to consider quitting today.
 Doing so will enable you to live a longer and healthier life, without lung cancer.

 The symptoms of asbestos lung cancer are not easily recognized during the early stages of the disease.
 If you know you have been exposed to asbestos, informing your doctor is the first thing you will want to do.
 This will keep them looking for signs and symptoms of asbestos-related diseases such as lung cancer.